lehmannkendall/lehmannk_finalproject/README.md

 - `/funfacts` -> this route displays two random breeds and three fun facts that go along with each breed

 ## How to run tests
-1. First access the directory that you placed all the necessary files in (from 'how to run' section of readme)
+1. First access the directory that you placed all the necessary files in (from 'how to run' section of readme).
-2. As mentioned in step 4 of 'how to use' section of readme, in order to test the code from SI507project_tools.py, run `python SI507project_tests.py` in the terminal window.
+2. As mentioned in step 4 of 'how to use' section of readme, in order to test the code from SI507project_tools.py, run `python SI507project_tests.py` in the terminal window (in order for this to work correctly, you will need to run the SI507project_tools file first in the terminal window so it creates all necessary files - below these files are called the example files).

 ## In this repository:
 - Main Files